Wordle Guide

 Your First Game

-- Type your first guess: Enter any valid 5-letter word
+- Type a word: Enter any valid 5‑letter word.

 Building Your Vocabulary